Joseph-Kishore/random-jk-flutter/README.md

-# randomjoe
+# Random JK

 Random number generating  app

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a simple Flutter application to generate random numbers when tapped.

+    the documentation will be ready soon

 A few resources to get you started if this is your first Flutter project: